-At December 31, 2021 and 2020, our backlog related to Communications Systems orders was approximately \$8,000 and \$4,700, respectively.
-The 70% increase in our Communications Systems backlog at December 31, 2021 is primarily a result of a purchase order valued at approximately \$4,200 to supply a global defense prime with our Vehicle Amplifier-Adaptors for the U.S. Army's Leader Radio program.
-The 2021 year-end backlog is related to orders that are expected to ship throughout 2022.
+At December 31, 2022 and 2021, our backlog related to Communications Systems orders was approximately \$22,400 and \$8,400, respectively.
+The 167% increase in our Communications Systems backlog at December 31, 2022 is primarily a result of purchase orders received in 2022 to supply a global defense prime with our Vehicle Amplifier-Adaptors for the U.S. Army's Leader Radio program and to supply an international defense contractor with our amplifiers and radio vehicle mounts for an ongoing allied country government/defense modernization program.
+The 2022 year-end backlog is related to orders that are expected to ship throughout 2023.